SPRACHNACHWEIS MASTER (BEWERBER)

 Computer-based English test at the Hochschule RheinMain Language Center

-(26.10.2016) If you are applying for a master's course at the Wiesbaden Business School OR for the Media + Design Management Master program at the Design - Computer Science - Media Faculty, winter semester only and need to do the computer-based test to prove your proficiency in English at B2 or C1 level (because you don't have any other accepted certification of your level), you must register online on this website for the Oxford Online Placement Test (OOPT).
+(05.02.19) If you are applying for a master's course at the Wiesbaden Business School (OR for the Media + Design Management Master program at the Design - Computer Science - Media Faculty, summer semester only ) and need to do the computer-based test to prove your proficiency in English at B2 or C1 level (because you don't have any other accepted certification of your level), you must register online on this website for the Oxford Online Placement Test (OOPT).
 This computer-based test takes approx. 1 hour to complete; you will be charged a fee of €10 per test taken.

-Testing for Master's applicants for summer semester 2017 will start in December.
-Test dates for the next semester will be offered as follows:
+Testing for Master's applicants for Summer Semester 2019 will start in December.
+Tests will be offered on the following dates:

 Testing takes place at the HSRM Language Center, Kurt-Schumacher-Ring campus in Wiesbaden, Building C in the computer room/C1.08 on the ground floor.
 Please bring a photo ID with you (e.g. driver's license, passport, etc.) to the test.

-We ask that you sign up for only 1 test date; should a second test date be necessary after your first attempt, please contact the Language Center.
+We ask that you sign up for only 1 test date; should a second test date be necessary (for WBS applicants only!) after your first attempt, please contact the Language Center.
 To register online for a test, please click on the following link:

 To check that your registration has been successful, click on this link (you will NOT receive a confirmation from the Language Center!):

-If you need to cancel your test registration, please send an e-mail to the Language Centre.
+If you need to cancel your test registration, please send an e-mail to the Language Center.

 Note: Applicants of Design - Computer Science - Media Faculty may only take the test ONCE; results must be submitted with their application and are not accepted after the deadline or deadline extension date.